 - Lucky Accident: A Freak Lab Accident, one-in-a-million malfunction, or what have you; e.g., Spider-Man, The Flash, Hulk, Daredevil or The Fantastic Four.
 This is one of the most common superhero origin tropes.

 - My Own Creation: A scientist, engineer, or other makes-cool-stuff type invents something that gives them powers and uses it to help people; e.g., Iron Man, Henry Pym (Ant Man/Giant Man/Yellowjacket/Goliath/Whatever he calls himself now).
 These types rarely sell their secret or use it to empower others, usually on the basis of "I can't trust anyone else to use X responsibly".

 - Applied Phlebotinum: They're powers may not strictly derive from them, but rather from using a Magical Accessory, an Upgrade Artifact or even an Artifact of Doom they just happen to came across; e.g., The Mask.
-It could also be the application of a powerful substance that renders them impervious; e.g., Blankman.
-Naturally overlaps with My Own Creation and The Chosen One.
-Is particularly risky in that the same power could fall into the wrong hands leading to With Great Power Comes Great Responsibility.
+It could also be a powerful substance that renders them impervious; e.g., Blankman.
+Naturally goes hand in hand with My Own Creation and The Chosen One and may overlap with Lucky Accident.
+Is particularly risky in that the same power could fall into the wrong hands leading to Comes Great Responsibility.

 - Pure Will: A suitably motivated mere mortal achieves a high degree of competence in crimefighting owing to a combination of extreme training and/or scientific/engineering ability along with native ingenuity; e.g., Batman, the second Blue Beetle (Ted Kord).